Penny & Loom

 The verdict

-If you want one chair that nails comfort, looks, and price, get the Rattan Barrel Accent Chair — about $89 and it punches so far above the number.
+If you want one chair that nails comfort, looks, and price, get the Rattan Barrel Accent Chair at about $89, it punches so far above the number.
 Want softer and cozier?
-The bouclé at about $129 is worth the jump.
+The Bouclé Barrel Chair at about $129 is worth the jump.
 Tight on space?
-The mid-century velvet disappears into a corner.
+The Mid-Century Velvet Chair disappears into a corner.
+Want one piece to anchor the whole room?
+The Tufted Wingback does the most work.

-Whatever you pick, you're not settling.
-That's the whole point of Penny & Loom — affordable, never cheap-looking.
+Whatever you pick, you are not settling.
+That is the whole point of Penny & Loom, affordable, never cheap-looking.

 Top pick · Rattan Barrel Accent Chair